nickdbmiller/web-of-rogues/README.md

             1,
             1,
             1
         ], "...
-This contingues on for about a thousand lines."
+This continues on for about a thousand lines."

     "_width": "25",
     "_height": "80",